railsware/Sleipnir/README.md

 3. Link `Sleipnir.framework`
 4. Start writing specs!

+#### Manually (from XCode Project template)

+1. Clone `Sleipnir` repo `git clone https://github.com/railsware/sleipnir /tmp/Sleipnir`
+2. Execute the following command `cd /tmp/Sleipnir && make install_templates`

+The command will install templates for OSX and iOS projects and Spec file template as well.

+**Note:** this way you should manage framework updates on your own.
+Try to reinstall templates before creating new project/target from "old" ones

 #### Via CocoaPods

 You can install statically built `Sleipnir.framework` into you project simply by adding it to the `Podfile`